 Following are some of the top trends we’re seeing in security, based on internal operations, industry resources and professional experience:

-Increased video surveillance.
 While the use of camera surveillance in the U.S. is much lower than in Europe, we expect this technology to become more prevalent over the next five years.
-Video footage has proven valuable in investigating incidents, such as the Boston marathon bombing and recent incidents in England, and Americans are slowly accepting—and in some cases expecting—the use of video surveillance.
+Video footage has proven valuable in investigating incidents, such as the Boston Marathon bombing and recent incidents in England, and Americans are slowly accepting—and in some cases expecting—the use of video surveillance.

-Real-time security reports.
-Smartphone apps allow our officers to monitor tens of thousands of checkpoints each day in real time.
+Smartphone apps allow our officers to monitor tens of thousands of checkpoints each day in real-time.
 This information populates our quality control system, which allows management and clients to review site information at any time.
-Improvements in efficiency may reduce the number of security personnel, while freeing members of the security team for more sophisticated assignments.
+Improvements in efficiency may reduce the number of security personnel while freeing members of the security team for more sophisticated assignments.

-To discuss how your facility can capitalize on the above trends in security, call Sunstates Security at 866-710-2019 or email us.
+To discuss how your facility can capitalize on the above trends in security, call Sunstates Security at 866-710-2019 or contact us.